THE FOLLOWING MAY NOT BE REPRODUCED

 Another issue is poor dimming curves, especially at the bottom end.
 The cheap units drop out at the bottom instead of gradually fading to zero.
 As well, curves are inconsistent from unit to unit, so some fade faster than others.
 Mixing LED fixtures with those using other light sources is often a problem because they all don't have the same light curves, so some fixtures lag behind and don't reach full or zero intensity at the same time.

 Then there is the poor shielding on most LED wash lights.
 One must suffer with light vomiting all over beyond the intended area, or resort to using barn doors or snoots -- if the fixtures even have accessory holders.
-Then there is the problem that LED light output is very pure.
+Finally, there is the problem that LED light output is very pure.
 Thus colours appear very cartoon-like.
 The expensive fixtures can produce a nice range of pastels, but not the cheaper ones.

 Don't get me wrong; I am not against LEDs for stage lighting -- I own LED fixtures.
-They have their uses, but for my style, for most purposes for which I am employed, and for most budgets, LEDs fall short.
+They have their uses, but for my style, for most purposes for which I am employed, and for most budgets, today's LEDs still fall short.

 "LED" does not automatically mean "Quality".